FehMaciel/FehMaciel/README.md

 - I like to learn new things and ideas, technologies and meet new people!

-- I’m currently learning **PHP, MySql, C, Javascript, Typescript & Python**.
+- I’m currently learning **PHP, MySql, C, Javascript, Typescript, JQuery & Python**.

 - All of my projects are available at [FehMaciel](https://github.com/FehMaciel?tab=repositories).

-- Ask me about **Web development, PHP, Bootstrap, Javascript, Html5, Css3 & JS**.
+- Ask me about **Web development, PHP, Bootstrap, Javascript, JQUERY Html5 & Css3 **.

 - How to reach me **felippemaciel13@gmail.com**.
   <br>